pnp/powerplatform-samples/templates/sample-template/README.md

 <!--
 This is how you want the sample to appear in the samples browser.
 When naming your sample, try to give it a friendly name that describes what it does.
-Avoid using terms like `SharePoint` and `web part` -- because that's what all the samples in this repo is all about.
-Also, don't use `React`, `Angular`, `JavaScript`, etc. in your sample title -- unless that's what the sample is about.
+Avoid using terms like `Power Apps` and `Power Automate` -- because that's what all the samples in this repo is all about.
 GOOD 👍:
   Kitten Videos
 BAD 👎:
-  react-kittenvideos
+  power-apps-kittenvideos
-  SPFx Kitten Videos Web Part for SharePoint using React
+  Kitten Videos App for Power Platform using Creator Kit -->

-NOTE:
-It is "web part", not "webpart" -- unless when used in a class "OneDrive", not "OneDrive"
-"SharePoint" not "Sharepoint"
-"PowerShell" not "Powershell"
-"JavaScript" not "Javascript"

--->

 ## Summary